vritansh/Chatbot-Application/README.md

-** Whatsapp Bot is a simple bot which provides you with random quotes and covid 19 status for India when you text it. ** Please do the following to register yourself as authenticated user:

 Save the sandbox number as provided to you, if you are a new user reading this, please reach out to me, if you wish to get the sandbox number
 Send the code as mentioned in the message to the sandbox number.
 You should receive a message saying "You're all set!..."